qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 * path specified by the commandline parameter
 * path defined by the environment variable
+* the AppDataLocation folder, where persistent application data can be stored;
-* the :ref:`AppData location <>`, folder managed by the user or system administrator which is not touched by installer and does not require any additional setup like passing commandline parameters or settings environment variable, i.e.:
+  it is managed by the user or system administrator and is not touched by installer and does not require any additional setup like passing commandline parameters or settings environment variable.
+Depending on the OS, it is:

   * |nix| :file:`$HOME/.local/share/QGIS/QGIS3/`
   * |win| :file:`C:\\Users\\<username>\\%AppData%\\Roaming\\QGIS\\QGIS3\\`